 - Get out of the heat occasionally.
 Physical stress increases with time in hot weather.
 Take breaks in a cool, shady location.

-- Wear a hat and long-sleeved shirt to prevent burning (which we know can increase the risk of skin cancer.)
+- Wear a hat and long-sleeved shirt to prevent burning, which can increase the risk of skin cancer.

 - Drink plenty of water.